-Mitigating interventions\: reviewing the Data Protection Policy and Procedures; achieving Cyberessentials quality accreditation; appointing a Protection Lead who is also a qualified Data Protection Practitioner; ongoing registration with the Information Commissioners Office; undertaking regular potential data breach reviews and reporting upon these to the Finance, Audit and Compliance Committee; continuing to take legal and expert advice for complex enquiries; providing staff with training materials to assist them in advancing their digital capacity and capability.
+Mitigating interventions\: Depaul Housing Services does not collect, hold or store any personal data for tenants or suppliers and does not employ any staff directly but is dependent upon Depaul UK to do so on its behalf.
+Therefore this risk is significantly mitigated.
+Depaul UK mitigates the risk by reviewing the Data Protection Policy and Procedures; achieving Cyber-essentials Plus quality accreditation; appointing a Protection Lead who is also a qualified Data Protection Practitioner; ongoing registration with the Information Commissioners Office; undertaking regular potential data breach reviews and reporting upon these to the Finance, Audit and Compliance Committee; continuing to take legal and expert advice for complex enquiries; providing staff with training materials to assist them in advancing their digital capacity and capability.

-• Health and Safety
+Health and Safety

-As a housing provider, Depaul Housing Services is responsible for maintaining and implementing a comprehensive suite of health and safety policies and procedures.
+As a social housing provider, Depaul Housing Services is responsible for complying with its statutory duties and maintaining and implementing a comprehensive suite of health and safety policies and procedures.
 Failing to do so risks exposing clients to injury, illness or death.

 Mitigating interventions\: Risks are transferred to managing agents through management agreements; Health and Safety Policies and Procedures are in place and delivery is monitored and reported on a regular basis; all property is insured.
+We have a detailed asset register which covers all areas of statutory Health and Safety compliance and performance and is reviewed by our Trustees quarterly.